Honorinenn/Honorinenn/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...Java
-- 🌱 I’m currently learning ...MERN
+- 🌱 I’m currently learning ...Python
 - 👯 I’m looking to collaborate on ...Javascript,java, python and C#
 - 🤔 I’m looking for help with ...AWS
 - 💬 Ask me about ...Programming